elm-city-craftworks/course-001/PART_3.md

 **Q3:** To let a Racc parser know that there are no tokens left to be processed, what should the `next_token` method return?

-**Q4:** The RJSON parser shown in the "Parsing JSON the hard way" article would fail to parse the following JSON strings:
+**Q4:** The RJSON parser shown in the article would fail to parse the following JSON strings:

 * `{"a" : 1, "b" : 2, "c" : 3}`
 * `[1, 2, 3]`